ktagilbert/katalog/about.md

 <div class="about-content">
 <p>
   Hi, My name is Katie Gilbert.
-I am a digital marketer in Beaverton, Oregon with an interest in writing, reading, knitting, and the outdoors.
-I spend my days at work managing client accounts and editorial calendars and then come home to write, read, knit, and plan outdoor activities to do on the weekend, and a bunch more that you'll be sure to read about here.
+I am a digital marketer in Portland, Oregon with an interest in writing, reading, knitting, and the outdoors.
 </p>
 <p>
   I initially studied Creative Writing and Journalism at Seattle University.
 After graduation, I went into digital marketing to focus on inbound lead generation and content creation.
 I now specialize in on-page SEO, inbound lead generation, and content marketing.